MESH-Research/invenio-modular-deposit-form/README.md

 INVENIO_MODULAR_DEPOSIT_FORM_COMMON_FIELDS

+SectionWrapper
     An additional special component exposed is SectionWrapper.
 This can be used to group a set of components together visually and semantically.

     If a component on its own should be wrapped in a similar section wrapper, you can instead set the "wrapped" property of the component declaration to `True`.

     If you wish to change the html that wraps these sections, you can override the SectionWrapper component.
 Just be sure to pass through the `children` property.
 If you want to change the structure of a particular section, you can create a custom React component for that section and set `wrapped` to `False` in its configuration.

+FormRow
+    Another special component is FormRow.
+This wraps the contained components in a semantic-ui-react `Form.Group` component, i.e. in a <div> with the class `fields`.

 ### Layout changes by resource type